fly-apps/nodejs-planetscale-read-replicas/docs/GUIDE.md

 Fly runs a global application platform.
 In seconds it can build a Docker image and run it on a fast, secure Firecracker micro-vm in one of 21 regions.
-[Give it a try](https://fly.io/docs/speedrun/)!

 For a long time there was a major hurdle running applications globally: the database.
 To do something useful, applications generally need to work with data.
 Store it.
 Process it.
 Return it.
 And do that _quickly_.
 If a database is in a single region, connecting to it from _that_ region is no problem.
 Connecting to it from the other side of _the planet_ is a problem.
 It's _slow_.